 - leadership roles.

-The interdisciplinary aspect of the program will promote expansion of knowledge across imaging disciplines and collaboration among disciplines, which are hallmarks of today’s health care environment.
+The interdisciplinary aspect of the program will promote the expansion of knowledge across imaging disciplines and collaboration among disciplines, which are hallmarks of today’s health care environment.

 The benefits of this program include: